jacluas/Mexico120FlowerModel/README.md

 ### How to consume the pre-trained 512-VGG model (from Mexico 120 Flower dataset)

 We used Keras version 2.2.4, with Tensorflow 1.13.1 as backend, and Python version 3.7.3.
+You can evaluate a sample image by performing the following:

 ```python
 python predict.py MODEL_NAME.h5 IMAGE_TEST_PATCH